As a business owner, you’ve got many priorities. Having an up-to-date Fire Risk Assessment is one of them.

 How Often Must I Have One?

-Ideally, you should have a Fire Risk Assessment on an annual basis.
-Albeit, what’s important to consider is whether the assessment is up-to-date.
+Fire safety experts recommend having a Fire Risk Assessment on an annual basis.
+Above all, what’s important to consider is whether the assessment is up-to-date.

 For instance, you might have had a Fire Risk Assessment a few months ago but then soon after you redecorated, whereby structural changes were made to the building.
 You’d then need another Fire Risk Assessment to evaluate the building in its new condition, as it might mean you need more/less detectors or other fire safety consideration to be addressed.